serpentvar/FFmpegVideoProjects/Subtitle/README.md

 1. Place the ASS subtitle files and MP4 video files you want to convert in the same directory.
 2. Ensure that both the ASS and MP4 files have the same name (except for the file extensions).
 3. Drag and drop one or more ASS subtitle files onto render_ass_h264_nvenc.bat.
-4. TThe script will use FFmpeg to embed the ASS subtitles into the video and generate a new video file with subtitles.
+4. The script will use FFmpeg to embed the ASS subtitles into the video and generate a new video file with subtitles.

 ## Notes
 - Ensure that FFmpeg is installed and accessible from the command line.